Travelling Abroad? Why Emergency Medical Insurance Can Save You Thousands

 Importance Essential for financial security and access to medical services, as non-residents are not covered by Canada’s public health insurance system (Medicare).

-Emergency Medical Travel Insurance is a specific type of insurance that is designed to cover unforeseen medical expenses incurred while travelling.
-When in a foreign country like Canada, where healthcare costs for non-residents can be exorbitant, this insurance can be the difference between a minor hiccup and a financial disaster.
-Policies typically cover everything from emergency dental work to surgical procedures, providing a wide safety net.
-In essence, this type of insurance ensures that a sudden illness or accident doesn’t turn into a crisis that follows you home.
+What is Emergency Medical Travel Insurance?
+Being in another country (like Canada) where the costs of medical care for non-residents are nothing short of astronomical, this insurance can make the difference between a mere annoyance and complete financial ruin.
+Policies can typically range from emergency dental work to surgical procedures, making for a broad safety net.
+In other words, that type of insurance keeps a sudden illness or accident from becoming a crisis that follows you home.

 The Risks of Traveling Without Insurance